Why is there a placement fee?

 Au Pairs in Australia Must

 - Be between 20 and 30 with at least a high school diploma.
-Currently Au Pairs on this program must be female.
+Female Au Pairs are placed very quickly.
+Male Au Pairs can take a bit longer to be placed.

 - We can currently take Au Pairs from the United States and Canada, UK, Germany, France and Sweden.